-At this time, accepted doctoral students will pursue a PhD in Public Health.
+PhD students will choose one of three concentrations: Epidemiology, Health Promotion and Behavior, or Health Services Research.
 The specialized coursework will depend on the individual student’s research interests and will be determined by the student, his/her Major Professor, and his/her Doctoral Advisory Committee.

 5. How is the program structured?

 Visit the main page for the Doctor of Philosophy and click on “Core Curriculum” for more information.